100 Florida Trails®

 Map Links & Photos Galore

-Memorial Causeway Trail is a scenic, 2.5-mile multi-use bike trail in Clearwater, connecting the Pinellas Trail (east) to Clearwater Beach (west) along the Clearwater Memorial Causeway (SR 60).
-The trail is side, a pleasant ride, separated from the busy roadway by concrete barriers and wide medians.
-This is the wesern terminus of Clearwater's Bay-to-Beach Connection, a continuous, safe biking route from Clearwater Beach to Tampa via Druid Road Trail, Duke Energy Trail, Ream Wilson Clearwater Trail, Bayshore Trail, and Courtney Campbell Trail (links at bottom of page).
+Short but scenic, the Memorial Causeway Trail is a 2.5-mile multi-use bike trail in Clearwater, connecting the Pinellas Trail (east) to Clearwater Beach (west) along the Clearwater Memorial Causeway (SR 60).
+The trail is a pleasant ride, separated from the busy roadway by concrete barriers and wide medians.
+This is the western terminus of Clearwater's Bay-to-Beach Connection, a continuous, safe biking route from Clearwater Beach to Tampa via Druid Road Trail, Duke Energy Trail, Ream Wilson Clearwater Trail, Bayshore Trail, and Courtney Campbell Trail (links at bottom of page).
 (Map link and photos below.)

 Map link - Memorial Causeway Trail